maayaa06/aws-bootcamp-cruddur-2023/journal/week0.md

 Entered the Alarm name
 clicked on the “Create alarm” button at the bottom of the screen.

+created second billing alarm for monthly usage at 5$

 ## created a budget
- created  a  budget using AWS CLI
+ could not create  a  budget using AWS CLI command reference because kept on getting error prompt.

+ i did the following steps in creating budget